 And, I might add that the pre-printed slips come with the pattern!
 Just cut apart the postcards inside the pattern and pop them in the stockings.
 How much easier can it get!?
 The pattern also comes with two font options, already at full size and mirror imaged for you to get going easily.

 Alex always chooses fantastic fabric combinations, so I was especially excited to see what she would use.
 And did she ever come through!
 It’s non-traditional and I adore it!

 And check out what she used for the ribbon.
 Twill measuring tape!

 Caitlin used a great blanket stitch to sew down her stockings.
 She also had a great suggestion for using an extra stocking on the back as the pocket/label.
 So clever!

 I am so excited about using this advent calendar with my two kids next winter.
 I know they will love the activities (and I will love knowing that they are easy to do!).
 And, as any person who sews gifts fast and furiously at Christmas knows, I am positively giddy that I have this DONE well in advance.
 I feel like there should be a bonus point I award myself or something.
 Typically, I’d be starting this November 30th!
 (I know I am not alone, either!)

-Should you decide to make some advent activity memories of your own, head on over to The Fat Quarter Shop and pick up a copy of the pattern.
+Should you decide to make some advent activity memories of your own, you can find the pattern at many of the stores listed on my Patterns page, under “Where to Buy.”
+If you are looking for an online source, Pink Chalk Fabrics carries my whole line.
 If you start before November 30th, I’ll give you a bonus point!

 Your turn!
 Do you have special way to count down the days to Christmas at your house?
 Did you have one growing up?
 Tell me all about it.
 I love hearing different family traditions for this sort of thing!